Scroll To See More Images

-2. Toner.
-Toner often gets dismissed as overkill, but as part of a comprehensive skin care regime, toner is actually a pretty crucial step.
-Not only does it remove any oil or makeup residue, it also preps your cleansed skin to receive whatever treatments you put on next.
+Toner often gets dismissed as overkill, but as part of a comprehensive skincare regime, toner is actually a pretty crucial step.
+Not only does it remove any oil or makeup residue, but it also preps your cleansed skin to receive whatever treatments you put on next.
 Think of it like a pre-serum or a pre-moisturizer.
-Choose a gentle, non-alcohol based formula with skin-repairing ingredients, as well as calming and anti-inflammatory properties.
-We’re into Mario Badescu Glycolic Acid Toner for normal to oily skin, SKII Facial Essence Treatment for everyone (this rules, seriously), and Herbivore Botanicals Rose Hibiscus Toner for sensitive or dry skin.
+We love this rose-infused facial toner by Herbovire because it’s gentle yet effective.

-4. Serums.
-Maybe one of the most important skin care products that you can use.
-Packed full of active ingredients, serums are for brightening, repairing, evening and smoothing texture, hydrating, anti-aging—the works.
+Packed full of active ingredients, serums are for brightening, repairing, hydrating, anti-aging—the works.
 Some have multiple purposes and some are singular in the way that they work.
-You can layer these bad boys or pick just one to focus on your biggest skin concern.
-Try any of: Nip+Fab’s Dragons Blood Fix Serum for nearly any skin issue from dryness/dullness/even texture/scars, Skin Inc’s Daily Dose Serum (this one is customizeable!), 100% Pure Brightening Serum if you’re trying to nix hyperpigmentation.
+You can layer these bad boys or pick one to focus on your biggest skin concern.
+We absolutely love this anti-aging and vegan serum by d’Alba because it’s chock-full of skin-loving ingredients such as hyaluronic acid and nourishing olive and avocado oils.

-5. Targeted Treatments.
-These are the big guns, generally for treating blemishes, dark spots and physical symptoms of skin conditions like eczema.
-They usually have powerful ingredients that should be used sparingly and (usually) at night to avoid damage from sun sensitivity, but they really work.
+These are the big guns, generally for treating blemishes, dark spots, and congested pores.
+Targeted treatments usually have powerful ingredients that should be used sparingly and (usually) at night to avoid damage from sun sensitivity, but they really work.
 Retinols and hyperpigmentation treatments fall into this category.
-La Roche Posay Redermic is great for wrinkles and blemishes, Paula’s Choice Resist 25% Vitamin C Spot Treatment treats patches of hyperpigmentation, and Burts Bees’ Natural Acne Solutions Maximum Strength Spot Treatment Cream is a natural way to zap zits.
+There’s a reason GLAMGLOW’s targeted pore-refining formulas are best-sellers.

-6. Moisturizer.
-The last step in your skin care routine is as important as the first.
+The last step in your skincare routine is as important as the first.
 No matter what state your skin is in, it needs to remain hydrated.
-Luckily moisturizers are made for all kinds of complexions, either oil-free or loaded with skin care goodies like antioxidants and vitamins.
-You can use a facial oil as a moisturizer too, no matter what your skin type.
-Different types of oils have different benefits, but generally skin likes it because it matches its own sebum texture.
-Rose Hip Oil is one of those moisturizers that calms, smooths and hydrates skin and you can find it as an ingredient in skin care or just use it straight.
-Cult moisturizers like Embryolisse hydrate and condition skin while leaving a dewy finish.
-If you have acne, Neutrogena Oil-Free Acne Moisturizer Pink Grapefruit has you covered with the addition of salicylic acid to fight breakouts.
+Luckily, moisturizers are made for all kinds of complexions, either oil-free or loaded with skincare goodies like antioxidants and vitamins.
+You can use a facial oil as a moisturizer, too, no matter what your skin type.
+Different types of oils have different benefits, but generally, skin likes it because it matches its own sebum texture.